NikosKarapiperis/FullStackProject-SpringBoot-React/README.md

 # Getting Started

-First of all, you should create an account on Mongodb atlas and then, you should install Mongodb compass *[Mongodb atlas](https://account.mongodb.com/account/login?signedOut=true)
+First of all, you should create an account on Mongodb atlas and then, you should install Mongodb compass:

+*[Mongodb atlas](https://account.mongodb.com/account/login?signedOut=true)

 ### Reference Documentation